woodnsec/IoT-Forensics/milestone-3.md

 (Insert screenshot about errors, maybe more)

 ##### Metawear Captures
 For sniffing for packets between our Metawear CPRO device and Android phone, packets were easy to recover.
 Compared to the Garmin device, packets were not encrypted, and easier to read.
 The CPRO device's Bluetooth works until the "Just works" protocol.
 Packets were in cleartext to read, but it was still a challenge to decipher the contents of the packets following the established connection between devices.
 In our experiment, we created three separate .pcap files related to the Metawear.
-One for turning on the red LED light and turning it off, and repeating this for a total of three times.
+One for turning on the red LED light and turning it off and repeating this for a total of three times.
 The other two worked similarly as the first, but for the green and blue LED lights.
 Please note that this is all the same LED light bulb, it can just change colors.

 From our findings, we were able to decipher initialization, read requests, read responses, LED turn-on requests, and LED turn-off requests.
 As noted in the Garmin capture section above, the Ubertooth does not capture 100% of packets, and thus with the Metawear device's .pcap files, we could not discover all associated packets, but could still make interpretations.